 There is also a raft of State Emergency Service units across the state that respond to a significant amount of inland marine incidents and responses, particularly on waterways where there is no dedicated service.

 To keep up to date with the latest information please subscribe to the MSAR eNews.

-The MSAR eNews will be published monthly.
+The MSAR eNews is published periodically.
 If you have any stories or photos to add to the newsletter you can email them to MSAR.Office@emv.vic.gov.au .

 May 2021 edition of the Marine Search and Rescue eNews out now

 The MSAR eNews May 2021 edition is now available with the latest news from Victoria's marine search and rescue sector.